Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 Test 1: Relative Compression

-The purpose of performing the Relative Compression test is to compare engine cylinder condition by observing the electrical current being drawn by the starter motor during engine cranking.
+The purpose of the Relative Compression test is to examine and compare engine cylinder condition by observing the electrical current being drawn by the starter motor during engine cranking.

-During each compression stroke, the starter motor experiences resistance or a greater load, and it has to draw more current.
-Each current peak is therefore an indication of how good the compression is, for each cylinder.
+During each compression stroke, the starter motor experiences resistance or a greater load, which means that it has to draw more current.
+Each current peak is therefore an indication of how good the compression is, across all cylinders.

 Relative Compression Test Setup